 Meanwhile, if you pop along to Aqua Nueva for brunch, you’re going to be equally delighted by what you find.
-La Fiesta Brunch is available on Saturday lunchtimes only, and for £40 per person, you can enjoy a selection of tapas inspired by southern Spain.
+La Fiesta Brunch is available on Saturday lunchtimes only, and you can enjoy a selection of tapas inspired by southern Spain.
 Starting with salmorejo (a classic Andalusian soup), the brunch moves on to crystal bread and aioli, Spanish tortilla with a piquillo purée, and a selection of snackable croquettes.

 Save some room for the rest, because after a platter of Spanish skewers (with paprika-marinated chicken, chorizo and chimichurri, and seared salmon in a sherry dressing), you’ll be invited to munch on raspberry churros, which you’ve just got to dunk into a rich Pedro Ximénez chocolate sauce.
 And because this is a London brunch, you can of course make it bottomless, with the choice to add 90 minutes of limitless cava, sangria, or Agua de Valencia: a cocktail of cava, orange juice, vodka, and gin.
 Make a brunch reservation here.

 Whilst everything on the plate is utterly enchanting, we shouldn’t overlook the splendour of Aqua Nueva itself.
 The striking interior décor, with lashing of gold accents and elegant lighting, is centred by a glorious cocktail bar – but up on the roof is where you’ll find the restaurant’s true hidden gem.
 A charming roof terrace overlooks Regent Street, and when the sun shines and the cocktails flow, it’s just like perching on the rooftop bars of Valencia.